Troubleshooting & FAQ

 Yes.

-In the common login paths, CLI stores the access token in a local cache for reuse.
-If valid client credentials remain available in the environment, later authenticated commands can also obtain or refresh tokens automatically.
+Yes.
+In the common login paths, CLI stores the local sign-in state for reuse.
+If valid client credentials remain available in the environment, later authenticated commands can also obtain or refresh access tokens automatically.

 Why can I log in but still not see the expected resources?